SyncCode2017/Crowdfund-Hardhat-Hackathon/README.md

 The details about the project can be found on the [crowd-fund-frontend-backend-hackathon repo](https://github.com/CROWDDIT/crowd-fund-frontend-backend-hackathon).

+## Background and Challenges We ran into

+The Project Moat team first conceived the idea of a decentralised crowd-funding platform a few weeksbefore the Chainlink Hackathon started.
+Then we started writing the smart contracts.The FundAbusiness contract was initially developed to accept only stable coins.

+However, a few days into the implementation, the USDC stable coin lost its peg.
+The first US bankcollapse this year happened.
+Then a few more banks also went under.
+Then, we realised that keepingstable coins on the contract for a long period of time is risky.

+While we explore other options, Chainlink Hackathon started.
+We wanted to participate in the hackathon so we thought of ways to upgrade the project we are building.
+We decided to accept only ETH or native coins of the host blockchain.
+We used Chainlink DataFeed to fetch the real-time price of ETH and calculate the equivalent amount of every contribution.
+Then we proceeded to building the frontend and backend (including APIs)of the project.

 ## Tech-Stacks Used to build this Project

 1. Hardhat framework for building smart contracts.